uc-cdis/gen3.org/backup-docs/content/docs/technical/introduction.md

 ### Lightweight Workspaces

-JuypterHub is a service which allows for multiple Jupyter notebooks to be run by multiple users on a central server.
+JupyterHub is a service which allows for multiple Jupyter notebooks to be run by multiple users on a central server.
 The isolation of the user notebooks depends on the spawner used, and in this case relys on the isolated provided between Kubernetes pods.
-The Gen3 JuypterHub service is based on [Zero to JuypterHub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) and [Kubeflow](https://github.com/kubeflow).
+The Gen3 JuypterHub service is based on [Zero to JupyterHub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) and [Kubeflow](https://github.com/kubeflow).

 The following diagram shows the authorization flow for the JupyterHub instances.
 We utilize the Revproxy and Fence acting as an API gateway for these workspaces.
 JupyterHub is configured with the [remote user auth plugin](https://github.com/occ-data/jhub_remote_user_authenticator) so that users are authed based on the `REMOTE_USER` header.